Portugal versus live odds ads, and yet another US state is headed towards gambling legalisation

 The approach taken by the Portuguese regulator to this type of advertising is not new.
 For example, Australia and the UK have also already implemented similar restrictions on advertising.
 In addition, there is also talk in Denmark that, in order to better regulate responsible gambling, such restrictions could be a good tool to prevent the participation of gambling addicts.

-The large gambling operator 888 is planning to enter the African market.
+The large gambling operator 888 external linkExternal links are prohibited to enter the African market.
 Five industry veterans have already been hired.
 A separate company, 888Africa, will pay a brand licence fee to use and operate 888’s online betting and gaming brands in certain regulated African markets.
 The brands will operate via a third-party technology platform, with products and content designed for the local preferences of the African market.

 Initial plans are for 888Africa to launch in four markets across the continent during 2022.
 The founders of the company believe that the fast-growing African online market can bring millions of new users and the hope is to increase brand awareness.

-A referendum will be held in the state of Georgia on the future of betting and other forms of gambling legalisation in the region.
+A referendum external linkExternal links are prohibited in the state of Georgia on the future of betting and other forms of gambling legalisation in the region.
 The people will be asked whether they want legal sports and horse race betting and casinos to be present in the region or not.
 Many professional sport clubs based in Atlanta, the capital of the state, support the idea of legalisation as they believe that fans will be more involved if this is the case.